Plasma model and Drude model permittivities in Lifshitz formula: Introduction

-Obviously in this approach the rotation of the integration contour is not required, however the quality \eqref{e0} must be proved, in other words the transition to the Matsubara frequencies in the Green function \eqref{e0} should be substantiated.
+Obviously in this approach the rotation of the integration contour is not required, however the equality \eqref{e0} must be proved, in other words the transition to the Matsubara frequencies in the retarded Green functions \eqref{e0} should be substantiated.
+It must be noted that in deriving the Lifshitz formula in Refs.\ \cite{Dz,LL9} the FDT is used also.

-In the paper \cite{BorEPJ} it was shown that when using the Drude model permittivity one cannot validate the passage to the Matsubara frequencies in the Lifshitz formula for free energy.
-In view of this the author expected an inconsistency at some place in the standard derivation of the Lifshitz formula with the Drude model permittivity.
-In Appendix B we shall reconsider this matter in detail applying another formalism as compared with Ref.\ \cite{BorEPJ} and reveal exactly the reason that prevents transition to imaginary frequencies in the Lifshitz formula with the Drude model permittivity.

-The main part of the present paper is devoted to formulation of the requirements which should be satisfied for a correct application of the FDT when deriving the Lifshitz formula.
-At the same time we demonstrate conclusively that these requirements are fulfilled if the plasma model permittivity is used and they are not met when the Drude model permittivity is utilized.
+Thus in different derivations of the Lifshitz formula, which are of interest for the aim of the present paper, the employment of the FDT is a substantial step.
+That is why the main part of the present paper is devoted to revealing the requirements which should be satisfied for a correct application of the FDT when obtaining the Lifshitz formula.
+For this purpose, as a preliminary, the FDT is derived in a special way, namely, in two stages.
+At the first stage the so called averaged anticommutator-commutator relation is obtained which rigorously holds only for the Hamiltonian systems only.
+Then the linear response of the Hamiltonian system to the external action is calculated and the respective susceptibility is found.
+On this basis, as the second stage, the transition to the physical FDT is accomplished.
+Here we clear retrace in what way the phenomenological parameters describing dissipation are introduced into this theorem.
+Further we demonstrate conclusively that the requirements mentioned above are fulfilled if the plasma model permittivity is used and show to what extent they are violated when the Drude model permittivity is utilized.